vmussa/vmussa/README.md

 ### Hello there!
 My name is Vítor Mussa.
-I'm a brazilian software developer and a data engineer :)
+I'm a brazilian software developer and data engineer :)

 - 🔭 I’m currently working on:
-  - [basedosdados.org](https://basedosdados.org)'s Python API and CLI tool alongside with the organization's system infrastructure in general, using a lot of `CKAN`, `pytest`, `OOP`, `git`, `docker`, `pandas-gbq`, and more.
+  - [basedosdados.org](https://basedosdados.org)'s Python API and CLI tool alongside with the organization's system infrastructure in general, using a lot of `CKAN`, `pytest`, `OOP`, `git`, `Docker`, `pandas-gbq`, and more.
-  - [LABHD/UFBA](https://labhd.ufba.br)'s main research project's data pipeline, using PostgreSQL and Python with Pyrogram for massive Telegram data ingestion.
+  - [LABHD/UFBA](https://labhd.ufba.br)'s main research project's data pipeline, using `PostgreSQL`, `Docker`, `dbt` and Python with `Pyrogram` for massive Telegram data ingestion.
   - My master's dissertation research, using topic modeling to discover sociologically interesting hidden subjects in large social media text data.

 - 🌱 I’m currently learning:
   - Apache Spark / PySpark for big data processing
-  - Kubernetes for running end-to-end big data pipelines (including Apache Spark)
+  - Kubernetes for running end-to-end big data pipelines (including Apache Spark, but also MinIO, Airflow, ClickHouse, Superset and more)
   - Apache Superset for general and collective data visualization platforms development
   - Elasticsearch and Kibana / Elastic Stack for text-based data analytics and visualization